Accessory Dwelling Units (ADUs)

 What is the difference between accessory living space and an ADU?

-An ADU is different from an accessory living space because it is a standalone living space with a kitchen.
-Per TRPA Code Chapter 21, examples of residential accessory living spaces include garages, green houses, and art studios.
+An ADU is different from an accessory living space because an ADU is a standalone living space with a kitchen.
+Per TRPA TRPA Code of Ordinances, examples of residential accessory living spaces include garages, green houses, and art studios, to name a few.
+Accessory living spaces do not require a development right or a bonus unit, whereas ADUs do.

 What are development rights and which development rights are required to build and ADU or Junior ADU?

 Development rights are assets that are tied to a property and are rights that someone must acquire before a new property is developed.
 Development rights include tourist accommodation units (TAUs), single and multi-family residential units of use (RUUs), commercial floor area (CFA), and coverage.
-Residential units of Use (RUUs) are formed by combining a potential residential unit of use (PRU) and a residential allocation.
+Residential units of Use (RUUs) are formed by combining a potential residential unit of use (PRU) and a residential allocation, or by converting a TAU or CFA.

-A Residential Unit of Use (RUU) is required to build an ADU in the Tahoe Basin.
-RUUs consist of a residential development right and a residential allocation.
+A Residential Unit of Use (RUU) is required to build an ADU that is not income-restricted in the Tahoe Basin and is not within 1/2 mile of transit.
 Unused or underutilized development rights can be bought on the open market and used for projects, including building an ADU.
 More information on development rights and how to obtain them can be found here.
+As of January 2022, the price for a residential development right on the market, or for a TAU or CFA that can be converted to a residential development right, ranges from around $3,000 to $30,000, depending on type, availability and jurisdiction.

-Is there a way to build an ADU without acquiring a residential unit of use?
+Is there a way to build an ADU without acquiring a development right?

-If your property is within ½ mile of an existing transit stop, ½ mile from a town center, or within an area zoned for multi-family housing, you are eligible to receive a bonus unit at no cost.
+If your property is within ½ mile of an existing transit stop, ½ mile from a town center, or within an area zoned for multi-family housing, you are eligible to receive a development right for your ADU at no cost (this development right is called a “bonus unit”).
 TRPA awards bonus units in exchange for deed-restricting a unit to affordable, moderate, or achievable income levels.
 Deed restricting means a property owner has officially recorded through the assessor’s office that the property must be used in accordance with the income restrictions.

 Am I eligible for a bonus unit and how do I start the process to receive one?